 One of the most important items during your last trimester is your hospital bag and making sure you have all the essentials.
 Here is a list of what to pack in your hospital bag for mom and baby so you don’t leave anything out.

-Once you are in labor the last thing you want to think about it trying to pack a bag and in order to avoid all of the crazy that would follow I have made you a list for both you and your baby and everything you need so you don’t miss a thing.
+Once you are in labor the last thing you want to think about is trying to pack a bag and in order to avoid all of the crazy that would follow I have made a list for you, dad, and baby with everything you need so you don’t miss a thing.
 Please do this a month in advance so you are not scrambling for your items if you go into labor a bit early.

 You really should have your hospital bag packed around 35 weeks so you are prepared for anything that may happen, not that it will but it’s better to be prepared in advance.